-Breeds like the Laconian were well-regarded for speed and hunting skill while the Molossia was a huge breed used for big game.
+Breeds, such as the Laconian, were well-regarded for speed and hunting skill while the Molossia was a huge breed used for big game.

 The Cretan was a cross-breed to the two above and likely used to find food.

-Greeks were also fond of a breed called the Celtic Vertragus, which seemed to be a forerunner of the greyhound.
+Greeks were also fond of a breed called the Celtic Vertragus, which seemed to be a forerunner to the greyhound.